Dental Crowns and Bridges

 What is a dental bridge?

-Dental bridges are commonly used when a patient has lost one or more teeth.
-They are called bridges because they consist of one or more replacement teeth that bridge the gap that was created when the original teeth became lost.
-Dental bridges can be secured using abutment crowns on each end or by using permanently installed precision metal mechanisms.
+Dental bridges are frequently used to address tooth loss in patients.
+These bridges span the gap left by missing teeth with one or more replacement teeth.
+They can be anchored in place using abutment crowns on either side or via precision metal fixtures securely installed within the mouth.
 We custom design each component of a dental bridge to ensure that it looks natural and provides the desired performance.

 How do temporary dental crowns work?